engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 These bindings are readonly — changing the values of w and h won't have any effect.

----

-Elements are measured using a technique similar to this one.
+➖ Elements are measured using a technique similar to this one.
 There is some overhead involved, so it's not recommended to use this for large numbers of elements.

 display: inline elements cannot be measured with this approach; nor can elements that can't contain other elements (such as `<canvas>`).
 In these cases you will need to measure a wrapper element instead.

----
+➖ Example

 *app.svelte*